 Coconut Creamed Corn

+The flavors of corn and coconut are deliciously compatible.
+This is a wonderful way to use fresh corn when it’s abundant, and the novelty of having it on the cob or roasted has worn off.
 The most time-consuming part of this, by which I mean all of 5 minutes or less, is stripping the corn kernels off the cob.
-This is a wonderful way to use fresh corn when it’s abundant, and the novelty of having it on the cob or roasted has worn off.
+Photos by Hannah Kaminsky of Bittersweet.

 - 4 ears fresh corn